Jingwei4CMU/Leetcode/README.md

 ####67.
 Add Binary
 `int('string',2)` convert to binary int
 ####70.
 Climbing Stairs
 Climb stairs problem is a Fibonacci problem
+####204.
+Count Primes
+Find the prime number, m*m.
+Need to do again.